kpunith8/Links-and-Tutorials/Tools, Links and Libraries.md

 - `netlifycms` - Using github as backend for data storage and API - Headless CMS

+- `sanity` - Free has lot of free limits

 ### Static Site Generation

 - `NextJS` - `Static site generation`, `Server side rendering`